Who knew?

 3 ways to use tennis balls for lower back and leg pain relief

-1. Secure two tennis balls for a supine lower back massage
+1. Lay on two tennis balls for a lower back massage

 For this DIY massage, you will need a couple of tennis balls and some duct tape:

-• Place 2 tennis balls next to each other and use as much duct tape as needed to secure the balls in this shape.
-When completed, the tennis balls and duct tape contraption will look like a peanut.
+• Place 2 tennis balls next to each other and wrap duct tape around them (the result will look like a large peanut).

 • Hold this position for a few seconds, then slowly bring it back to its original starting position.